SAP/ui5-typescript/README.md

 # UI5-TypeScript

 UI5-TypeScript is an npm [mono-repo][mono-repo] that contains tooling to support [TypeScript][typescript] in SAP UI5 Projects.
+These tooling can enable:

+- Better IDE integration for SAP UI5 projects (e.g content assist).
+- Using TypeScript compiler to perform type checks on SAP UI5 applications.
+- More easily implementing UI5 applications in TypeScript thus enjoying the general benefits of TypeScript.

-Learn more about TypeScript and its advantages here:
+Learn more about the general benefits of TypeScript here:

 - https://stackoverflow.com/a/35048303
 - https://channel9.msdn.com/posts/Anders-Hejlsberg-Introducing-TypeScript